Pylons/pyramid/docs/tutorials/bfgwiki/definingviews.rst

 don't use a pipeline: instead they expose a single WSGI application as "main".
 Our setup is more complicated, so we use a pipeline.

-"egg:repoze.zodbconn#closer" is at the "top" of the pipeline.
+``egg:repoze.zodbconn#closer`` is at the "top" of the pipeline.
 This is a piece of middleware which closes the ZODB connection opened by the PersistentApplicationFinder at the end of the request.

-"egg:repoze.tm#tm" is the second piece of middleware in the pipeline.
+``egg:repoze.tm#tm`` is the second piece of middleware in the pipeline.
 This commits a transaction near the end of the request unless there's an exception raised.

 Adding an Element to the Pipeline
 ---------------------------------

-Let's add a piece of middleware to the WSGI pipeline.
+Let's add a piece of middleware to the WSGI pipeline:
-"egg:Paste#evalerror" middleware which displays debuggable errors in the browser while you're developing (not recommended for deployment).
+``egg:Paste#evalerror`` middleware which displays debuggable errors in the browser while you're developing (not recommended for deployment).
 Let's insert evalerror into the pipeline right below "egg:repoze.zodbconn#closer", making our resulting ``tutorial.ini``